 Is there such a thing as ‘Destiny’?
-“How I Met My Wife” has become a favorite story among my readers.
+“Who Knows Where The Time Goes” has become a favorite story among my readers.
 If you haven’t read it yet, click on the pic to do so before finishing today’s story.

 That story ended simply: ‘Two years later, we married.’
 Yet that leaves out the most interesting part!
 My father had a strict rule that no interfaith marriages would be tolerated in our family.
 I was instructed in no uncertain terms that unless Cass converted to Judaism, we would not be allowed to marry.
 I was ready to ignore such a ridiculous rule and proceed with our wedding, with or without my father’s consent.
 Cass was smarter than I, thankfully.
 She met with Rabbi Martin Goldberg at Temple Beth Zion in Buffalo, New York.
 He was such a compassionate man, and understood our predicament.
 Frankly, Cass wasn’t enamored with her own religion, and decided to learn about Judaism.
 Six months later, she completed her conversion in front of a very large congregation.

 My mother disagreed with my father, but of course she couldn’t voice her opinion in a patriarchal Jewish family.
 Instead, she phoned us with interesting news.

 “Did you know that your father and I were born one-year, two-months, and ten-days apart?”